 We are never alone We are all wolves Howling to the same moon. - Atticus -

-The January full moon, the Full Wolf Moon, reaches it’s peak on January 28th at 11:18 am (pacific standard time), but the nights of January 27th and 28th will appear full and round, weather allowing.
+The January full moon, the Full Wolf Moon, reaches its peak on January 28th, 2021, at 11:18 am (Pacific Standard Time), but the nights of January 27th and 28th will appear full and round, weather allowing.
 The Algonquin tribes called this first full moon of winter The Wolf Moon due to the packs of wolves which howled outside their villages during the freezing cold with snow deep on the ground.

 Ritual for the Full Wolf Moon

 Doing a ritual, any ritual, during the full moon doesn’t mean that you are worshiping the full moon.
 It doesn’t make you a Pagan, or any other religion.
 Stopping and spending time with the full moon is more about making time for yourself with nature.
 It is an external calendar that reminds us to check in with ourselves, to ask where we are in the here and now, where we are going, what we want in our lives, and what we are ready to let go of.

 Historically, women’s cycles synced with each other’s and with the tides of the moon; with fertile days responding to the full moon and the bleeding time with the dark of the moon.
 Women would gather in the dark of the moon, when their energy was the lowest, and share wisdom and stories.
 When you spend time with and reconnect with these cycles, you reconnect with your ancestral wisdom.

 Generally, I think of the new moon as a time of growing ideas; your dreams grow with the filling of the moon.
 The full moon is a time of letting go, releasing, and letting go as the moon wanes.
 However, on the first moon of the year, the Wolf Moon, ask yourself what you want to work towards this year.
 It’s not a resolution, but rather, what would you like to put your energy towards.